twashke/E-Commerce-Back-End/README.md

 ## Description

 This is an E-Commerce Back End application that utilizes sequelize and the mysql database to create an E-Commerce API using Object-relational mapping.
-A full walkthrough for this project can be found [here](insertlink).
+A full walkthrough for this project can be found [here](https://drive.google.com/file/d/1604508c9n-7xAME-kXUPilh1AXrrXCYq/view) with all Get, Post, Put and Delete Requests tested in [Insomina](https://insomnia.rest/).

 ## Table of Contents